apptainer/singularity/README.md

 ## Mobility of Compute
 With Singularity, developers who like to be able to easily control their own environment will love Singularity's flexibility.
-Singularity does not provide a pathway for escalation of privledge (as do other container platforms which are thus not applicable for multi-tennant resources) so you must be able to become root on the host system (or virtual machine) in order to modify the container.
+Singularity does not provide a pathway for escalation of privilege (as do other container platforms which are thus not applicable for multi-tenant resources) so you must be able to become root on the host system (or virtual machine) in order to modify the container.